 I call my abstract works “Social Abstract”, a pun on the “Socialist Realism” that I grew up with in China, as a critique to the “Zombie Formalism”.

-I sometimes enjoy playing visual “games” by using images, icons or genres that are deemed antediluvian or "unsophisticated" according to the contemporary Western canon.
+Finally, I sometimes enjoy playing “games” by using images, icons or genres that are deemed antediluvian or "unsophisticated" according to the Western canon.
 I urge my audience to guard their acquainted perspicacity vigilantly, to avoid falling into a “trap” premeditated by an "outsider".
 What You See Is Not Always What You Get in art, as well as in life.